coastwise/pax-britannica/readme.txt

 computer, or up to four players head-to-head.
 Simply press 'A' on the title screen to join the game.
 Other players can join as long as the 5-second countdown doesn't run out.
-The 'a', 'f', 'h' and 'l' keys are mapped to players 1-4.
+The 'a', 'd', 'g', 'j' and 'l' keys are mapped to players 1-5.
 Alternately, you can play with Xbox controllers.

 Controls